 Dr. Robyn Hahn, DVM

-Dr. Robyn is an incredible Associate Veterinarian: world-class commitment to the best care and compassion, equal parts warmth and humor, and quickly beloved by both our Eno team and family for her energy, determination, and resolve.
+Dr. Robyn is an incredible veterinarian: best-in-class commitment to the best care and compassion, equal parts warmth and humor, and quickly beloved by both our Eno team and family for her energy, determination, and resolve.
 She’s a great fit!

 Best of all, to help our nervous patients even more, Dr. Robyn is now Fear Free certified.
 If your pet is particularly anxious at vet visits, Dr. Robyn is ready to provide exceptional extended care…

 - A dedicated and debriefed Vet Assistant